WICG/turtledove/FLEDGE.md

 The browser ensures, using TLS, the authenticity and integrity of information provided to the auction through calls made directly to an ad tech's servers.
 This guarantee is not provided for data passed in `runAdAuction()`.
 To account for this, additional bids use the same HTTP response header interception mechanism that's already in use for the [Bidding & Auction response blob](FLEDGE_browser_bidding_and_auction_API.md#step-3-get-response-blobs-to-browser) and `directFromSellerSignals`.

-Servers return additional bids to the browser using the `Ad-Auction-Additional-Bid` response header of some `fetch()` request or `iframe` navigation, together with the `additionalBids` parameter on `navigator.runAdAuction()`.
+Servers return additional bids to the browser using the `Ad-Auction-Additional-Bid` response header of some `fetch()` request or `iframe` navigation, together with the `additionalBids` field on `navigator.runAdAuction()`.
 This uses the same syntax as that used to convey `directFromSellerSignals` [using response headers](#252-using-response-headers).

 To request additional bids using a [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) call made by some script on the page (including in a subframe), specify an extra option, `{adAuctionHeaders: true}`: